Red faces in France over Olympic mascots made in China

 "We're not going to find ourselves, at a time when we're saying we need local distribution networks and re-industrialisation, producing mascots on the other side of the world, especially when we're defending the fight against global warming," he said.

-The Paris Games organisers defended the fact that the toy replicas are almost all made in China, "like the great majority of toys sold in France".
+The Paris Games organisers defended the fact that the mascots are almost all made in China, "like the great majority of toys sold in France".

-But they have yet to comment publicly on another issue -- widespread mockery on social media that the red triangles appear to better resemble a clitoris.
+But officials have yet to comment publicly on another controversy -- widespread mockery on social media that the red triangles appear to better resemble a clitoris.

+"A symbol of the capital that is both revolutionary and feminist," left-leaning daily Liberation said in an editorial Thursday.

+"From a political viewpoint, it's not bad for Paris to distance itself from the eternally phallic Eiffel Tower," it quipped.

 © 2022 AFP